-When you are aware of your impermanence, every moment is precious, a fleeting miracle.
-You can care for all things in your life, while knowing that nothing ever lasts.
+When you are aware of your own impermanence, every moment is precious, a fleeting miracle.
+You will care for everything in your life, while knowing that nothing will last.

 Pain and anger will fade away just like joy and happiness.
-Seemingly unstoppable empires will collapse as civilizations develop.
-Everyone you know will die and break down into the dust of bones.
-Plants will grow over your forgotten tomb.
+Seemingly unstoppable empires will collapse before the rise of future civilizations.
+Everyone you know will die.
+Their bodies will break down into the dust of bones.
+Plants will grow over their forgotten tombs.

 Life is like a garden that you can cultivate.
-You can water the seeds of hatred and ignorance and greed or you can water the seeds of peace and joy and compassion.
+You can water the seeds of hatred and ignorance and greed, or, you can water the seeds of peace and joy and compassion.
 You have the freedom to choose.
-It is entirely up to you.
+It is up to you.

-When you tend to yourself, you tend to others.
-When you tend to others, you tend to yourself.
+When you tend to yourself, you will tend to others.
+When you tend to others, you will tend to yourself.
 You must be wise enough to select the most wholesome seeds to water.

-Sometimes in relationships, you may fall into negative habits.
+Sometimes in your relationships, you may fall into unwholesome habits.
 You may forget to be grateful and engaged.
-As the weeds grow in your garden and theirs, both of you will suffer.
-But it is never too late to cut away the weeds, to plant new seeds again.
+As the weeds grow in your garden and in theirs, both of you will suffer.
+But it is never too late to cut away the weeds and to plant new seeds again.

-Rather than chasing after abstract notions of success, pleasure, power, and reputation, see these cravings for what they are.
-When you desire to taste the bait, biting down with all your force, you will get hooked.
-Only when you can let go, mindful of your suffering, will you be free.
+Rather than chasing after abstractions of success, pleasure, power, and reputation, see these cravings for what they are.
+When you desire to taste the bait, biting down with all your force, you will only get hooked.
+You will find freedom only when you can let go.

-Be aware of your fear, your need for intimacy, your sorrow, and your compulsion to survive.
+Be aware of your fear, your need for intimacy, your sorrow, your instinct to survive.
 You are connected with this earth.
-You can show compassion to your suffering while nourishing your love.
+Be compassionate with your suffering and nourish your love.

 “I do not say that children at war do not die like men, if they have to die.
 To their everlasting honor and our everlasting shame, they do die like men, thus making possible the manly jubilation of patriotic holidays.
 But they are murdered children all the same.”